-The government has outlined a package of support for the oil industry.
+The government has today (Friday 20 March) outlined a major package of support for the oil and gas industry following Wednesday’s Budget announcement.

 The new Oil and Gas Authority (OGA) will be given a range of powers to ensure it has the ability to help maximise the economic recovery of the UK’s oil and gas industry.